How long are Railroaders living? – UPDATED

 Understanding Railroad Retirement Beneficiaries’ Longevity

-The Railroad Retirement Board’s (RRB) analysis, derived from the Twenty-Eighth Actuarial Valuation conducted as of December 31, 2019, reveals vital insights into the life expectancies of various beneficiary categories within the railroad retirement system.
+The Railroad Retirement Board’s (RRB) analysis, derived from the Twenty-Ninth Actuarial Valuation conducted as of December 31, 2022, reveals vital insights into the life expectancies of various beneficiary categories within the railroad retirement system.
 These comprehensive studies encompass male and female age annuitants, disability annuitants, spouses, and widows.

 rails, paving stones, paved-2823949.jpg